Ring Nebula: Nebula structure

 M57 is of the class of such starburst nebulae known as bipolar, whose thick equatorial rings visibly extend the structure through its main axis of symmetry.
 It appears to be a prolate spheroid with strong concentrations of material along its equator.
 From Earth, the symmetrical axis is viewed at about 30°.
 Overall, the observed nebulosity has been currently estimated to be expanding for approximately 1,610 ± 240 years.

-Structural studies find this planetary exhibits knots characterized by well developed symmetry.
+Structural studies find this planetary nebula exhibits knots characterized by well-developed symmetry.
 However, these are only silhouettes visible against the background emission of the nebula's equatorial ring.
-M57 may include internal N II emission lines located at the knots' tips that face the PNN; however, most of these knots are neutral and appear only in extinction lines.
+M57 may include internal N II emission lines located at the knots' tips that face the central star; however, most of these knots are neutral and appear only in extinction lines.
 Their existence shows they are probably only located closer to the ionization front than those found in the Lupus planetary IC 4406.
 Some of the knots do exhibit well-developed tails which are often detectable in optical thickness from the visual spectrum.

-Planetary nebula nucleus (PNN)
+Central star

-The central PNN, star that has burst, was discovered by Hungarian astronomer Jenő Gothard on September 1, 1886, from images taken at his observatory in Herény, near Szombathely.
+The central star was discovered by Hungarian astronomer Jenő Gothard on September 1, 1886, from images taken at his observatory in Herény, near Szombathely.
 Within the last two thousand years, the central star of the Ring Nebula has left the asymptotic giant branch after exhausting its supply of hydrogen fuel.
 Thus it no longer produces its energy through nuclear fusion and, in evolutionary terms, it is now becoming a compact white dwarf star.